What Are Part Limits and How Do They Work?

 How do Part Limits Work?

-As mentioned before, it's important to make the distinction between an API query and a part that is returned.
+It's important to make the distinction between an API query and a part that is returned.
 Your limit is based on the number of parts returned - not how many queries you make.
-For most queries, the default is to return 10 parts.
+For most queries, the default is to return ten parts.
 Below are some example queries and their costs:

 Categories Query - Free.
 No parts are returned in this query so it won't use up any of your limits.